 Telecommunications

-Pursuant to the Law on Electronic Telecommunications (Official Gazette of Montenegro, no. 40/13, 56/13, 02/17), Crnogorski elektroprenosni sistem AD (CGES) is registered in the Register of Operators of the Agency for Electronic Communications and Postal Services (Decision no. 0205-3719/2 of 01 October 2010) for providing the service of optical fibre lease..
+Pursuant to the Law on Electronic Telecommunications (Official Gazette of Montenegro, no. 40/13, 56/13, 02/17), Crnogorski elektroprenosni sistem AD (CGES) is registered in the Register of Operators of the Agency for Electronic Communications and Postal Services (Decision no. 0205-3719/2 of 01 October 2010) for providing the service of optical fibre lease.

 The telecommunications system of Crnogorski elektroprenosni sistem AD is based on IP/MPLS technology.
 CGES has its own passive optical network and, in combination with new IP/MPLS active equipment, it has a modern and reliable telecommunications system that connects all facilities of interest to CGES.
-The new telecommunications system of CGES replaces the existing SDH/PDH system and enables an additional level of reliability and availability during the transmission of services necessary for the normal operation of the electricity transmission system, such as SCADA systems, metering systems, operational telephony, protection systems, video surveillance, business network, exchange of information with EPCG and CEDIS, international connections with neighbouring transmission system operators, and many others.
+The new telecommunications system of CGES replaces the existing SDH/PDH system and enables an additional level of reliability and availability during the transmission of services necessary for the normal operation of the electricity transmission system, such as: SCADA systems, metering systems, operational telephony, protection systems, video surveillance, business network, exchange of information with EPCG and CEDIS, international connections with neighbouring transmission system operators and many others.
+To this end, redundancies have been implemented in the multi-level system.
+Several redundant telecommunication connections lead to each location, both by optical cables and by radio relay links.
+Redundancies have also been implemented at the level of power supply sources, modular power supply, processor and traffic cards up to the level of communication interfaces.

 The total length of the optical cable is 1004 km.